 This first year of full-time child and adolescent psychiatry training is designed to provide a broad clinical and didactic exposure to the field, building on adult training and past experiences in child and adolescent psychiatry.
 The resident works with patients of all ages, infancy through adolescence, in a variety of treatment settings, using a variety of treatment modalities, both within the main hospital and out in the community.
 By the completion of this year, the resident should have an appreciation of the particular needs of children and adolescents and their families in the mental health system, and how these needs differ from those of adults.
 They should have developed the basic skills needed to assess and treat their child and adolescent patients, with particular appreciation of the impact of developmental variables.

-Clinical rotations include equal experiences each on these services: Child inpatient unit, John Merck inpatient unit, acute adolescent partial program, Mathilde Theiss Child Development Center and the psychiatric Consult/Liaison service at Children's Hospital of Pittsburgh (CHP).
+Clinical rotations include experiences each on these services: Child inpatient unit, John Merck inpatient unit, Acute Adolescent Partial Program, Mathilde Theiss Child Development Center, the Center for Overcoming Problem Eating (COPE), and the psychiatric Consult/Liaison service at Children's Hospital of Pittsburgh (CHP).

 |2.4 Months||2.4 Months||2.4 Months||2.4 Months||2.4 Months|